Liposuction & Smartlipo Specialist

 A specialized form of liposuction, done exclusively in men, is that of abdominal and pectoral etching.
 By removing select linear areas of fat and striving to achieve skin indentations (which is the opposite of what one is normally trying to do in liposuction) a so called ‘six pack abs’ can be created.
 This is usually best done in thinner men who do not have a thick layer of fat on their abdomens.
 The liposuction etching can be extended to the chest as well to create a more defined pectorals muscle outline.

-Dr. Eppley is a plastic surgeon in Indianapolis who is dedicated to helping his patients achieve their desired body contour.
-In addition to offering SmartLipo liposuction, he also assists Indianapolis tummy tuck and fat grafting patients with their aesthetic needs to help achieve a more attractive body shape.
+Dr. Eppley is dedicated to helping his patients achieve their desired body contour.
+In addition to offering SmartLipo liposuction, he also assists tummy tuck and fat grafting patients with their aesthetic needs to help achieve a more attractive body shape.

 Liposuction/SmartLipo – Before Surgery